Healthy Homes Assessment Hongoeka

 Draught Stopping Hongoeka

-If you are able to feel external air coming in or the sound of a clear draught emanating from a gap or hole, then it’s likely a crack or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit from your home require seals.
-For example, if the open fireplace isn’t in use it can cause draughts and must be sealed from.
-Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.
+If you can feel external air coming in or an unobstructed draught coming from a gap or hole or crack, then it is likely to be a gap or crack that requirements sealing in any way.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit into the house require seals.
+For example, if an open fireplace is not in use, it may cause draughts and must be sealed from.
+Property managers and landlords are accountable for ensuring that such draughts are squelched in the maximum extent imaginable.

-There is no need to block off gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the structure when the home gets warmer and cooler, to allow them to be closed and opened instead of than being stuck.
-We will examine all windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes in the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the home is heated and cools so that they are able to be opened and closed rather than securing.
+We will check the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections